 Some helplines are staffed by support specialists who can answer any questions you may have.
 The Macmillan Support Line is a good place to start.
-Call us on 0808 808 00 00 or visit macmillan.org.uk/email-support-line

-You can also chat to us at macmillan.org.uk/livechat
+Call us on 0808 808 00 00 or visit macmillan.org.uk/about-us/contact-us/ask-macmillan -form.html You can also chat to us on our website.